October.

 When we pulled into the driveway yesterday, my six-year-old daughter said, “Man, this place looks good.
 Look at that grass!”
 Apparently even she is tired of the brown muddy mess 😁

 I spent one rainy day this month introducing a friend to my favorite bookstore and antique shop.
-We sipped hot coffee and drove around the sweet little town my family moved away from a year ago.
+We sipped hot coffee and drove around the sweet little town my family moved away from a couple years ago.

 I came home with an antique printer’s tray — I’m going to hang it up for the kids to fill with the many treasures they bring in from outside like rocks, seashells, and feathers.